Issues I work with

 Who actually am I?
 It's a deceptively complex question that many of us ask at various points in our lives.
 What do I want and need to be happy?
 How can I get in touch with the parts of me that are going to help guide me towards a meaningful future?
 Sometimes it can feel that we've lost touch with our true selves, in the lives, work, relationships we have built.
 If this feels true for you, we can work towards peeling back the layers to help you re-find your sense of direction based on a you that you recognise and like.

-Questions of identity can also be framed around your sexuality or gender identity too.
-If that's you, if you are confused, ashamed, or scared about what's going on for you, you'll find in me an experienced and thoughtful person who will will work affirmatively with you to find the right way forward for you.
+Questions of identity can also focus on your sexuality or gender identity too.
+If that's you, if you are confused, ashamed, or scared about what's going on for you, you'll find in me an experienced and thoughtful person with personal experience, who will will work affirmatively with you to find the right way forward for you.
 No pathologisation, no expectations, no preconditions, no value judgements.